-Awards were granted in 2021 as part of the annual bonus for the named executive officers based on our annual performance as outlined above.
-Despite the challenging market conditions of 2021, management delivered another year of good results as evidenced by the 94.53% overall achievement of the target trust-level performance metrics and sub-metrics.
+Awards were granted in 2022 as part of the annual bonus for the named executive officers based on our annual performance as outlined above.
+In 2022, management delivered another year of good results as evidenced by the 94.5% overall achievement of the target trust-level performance metrics and sub-metrics.

-Over the performance period from January 1, 2019 to December 31, 2021, total Unitholder return was at the 38th percentile of our performance peer group in the S&P/TSX Capped REIT Index.
-As a result of this percentile being below the minimum threshold of 40%, the final payout multiplier was 0% for our 2019 performance units (being the LTIP Units).
-See "- Equity Compensation Plan Information - Long Term Incentive Plan".
+Over the performance period from January 1, 2020 to December 31, 2022, total Unitholder return was at the 60th percentile of our performance peer group in the S&P/TSX Capped REIT Index.
+As a result of this percentile being above the minimum threshold of 40%, the final payout multiplier was 100% for our 2020 Performance Units (being the LTIP Units).
+See "Equity Compensation Plan Information - Long Term Incentive Plan".

-In 2021, Mr. Goldhar and certain other designated officers and key employees were awarded Performance Units under the EIP.
-These Performance Units were one-time grants.
+In October 2022, SmartCentres awarded Peter Slan, the new Chief Financial Officer, Performance Units under the EIP.
+These Performance Units were a one-time grant intended to act both as a retention incentive for the critical role of Chief Financial Officer and in partial recognition of compensation that he forfeited as part of his joining SmartCentres as Chief Financial Officer.
 See "Executive Compensation - Equity Compensation Plan Information - Equity Incentive Plan".